Mumble-SRL/MBMessagesSwift/Readme.md

 # MBMessagesSwift

 MBMessagesSwift is a plugin libary for [MBurger](https://mburger.cloud), that lets you display in app messages and manage push notifications in your app.
 The minimum deployment target for the library is iOS 11.0.

+Using this library you can display the messages that you set up in the MBurger dashboard in your app.
+You can also setup and manage push notifications connected to your MBurger project.

+[//]: # (TODO: aggiungere immagine)

 # Installation